barbarer/py4e-int/_sources/functions/func-string.rst

 .. note::

-   Use a slice [start:end] to get a slice (substring) from a string.
+   Use the slice [start:end] operator to get a slice (substring) from a string.
 It will return a new string starting at the start and including all the characters up to just before the end (end - 1).

 .. fillintheblank:: funct_fitb_three_char_slice
     :practice: T